 The Saucony Triumph ISO 2 is a very well cushioned neutral road shoe.
 It offers support underfoot in the form of a thick midsole.
 The cushioning provides great protection underfoot to pad the impact of running.
 Runners get a comfortable ride whether they're going long or short.
 While the design leaves something to be desired, the Triumph ISO 2 is a solid shoe.
 The new EVERUN midsole cushion provides excellent energy return with a nice bouncy feel.
 The revamped ISOFIT upper provides a much better fit that reviewers found glovelike.
 The wider toe box provides more room and better ventilation.

 The updates featured in the Triumph ISO 2 are definitely an improvement over the original version of the shoe.
 The shoe still looks bulky but it feels fast thanks to the responsive midsole material.
-The durable shoe is a good choice for runners looking for comfort while training for a long distance race.
+This well-constructed shoe is a good option for runners seeking comfort while training for a long distance race.